codemagic-ci-cd/cli-tools/docs/keychain/add-certificates.md

 ##### `-a, --allow-app=ALLOWED_APPLICATIONS`

 Specify an application which may access the imported key without warning.
 Multiple arguments.
-Default:&nbsp;`('/usr/bin/codesign', '/usr/bin/productsign')`
+Default:&nbsp;`codesign, productsign`
 ##### `-A, --allow-all-applications`